johnfelixespinosa/johnfelixespinosa.github.io/_posts/2019-03-04-JS-Fundamentals.md

 //The following tree is Oak and is 5 years old
 ```

 Here we defined the showAnswer function within the showTreeAge function, and because of this the showAnswer can access the statement variable defined within showTreeAge allowing it to form the correct answer using all the variables.
 So why are closures helpful?
-Closures, because of how they have access scope variables, take a look at the following example.
+Lets take a look at the following example.

 ```javascript